 Radiculopathy occurs when one or more nerves are affected and unable to efficiently work.
-This condition can stem from inflammation, compression or trauma/injury to the spinal nerve in the lower back.
+This condition can stem from inflammation, compression or trauma/injury to the spinal nerves.
 A herniated disc generally stems from nerve compression.

-Fortunately, most patients who experience radiculopathy respond well to basic treatment options, and recovery within weeks to a few months.
+Fortunately, most patients who experience radiculopathy respond well to basic treatment options, and recover within weeks to a few months.

-Different types of radiculopathy can occur, including carpal tunnel, thoracic outlet syndrome and spinal radiculopathy weakness.
-Further, if the sciatica nerve becomes injured, areas of the body that can be affected include the back, legs and/or hips.
+Different types of radiculopathy can occur, including carpal tunnel, thoracic outlet syndrome, spinal radiculopathy, and sciatica.
+Further, if the sciatic nerve becomes injured, areas of the body that can be affected include the low back, buttocks, legs, and/or feet.

-Particularly, radiculopathy pain can be felt anywhere along the course of the spinal cord, such as the thigh, calf and foot.
+Particularly, radiculopathy pain can be felt anywhere along the course of a spinal nerve.
+Common areas of complaint include: arms, hands, buttocks, legs, and feet.
 Depending on the type of nerve damage experienced, symptoms can vary from person-to-person.